Managing mobile production-inventory systems influenced by a modulation process: Introduction

 \subsection{Literature Review}

 The problem considered in this paper involves inventory transshipment, mobile production capacity relocation, fixed production capacity of each single location production facility, and a centralized controller determining transshipment, module relocation, and replenishment decisions.

-Numerous innovative developments in manufacturing, such as containerized production for pharmaceutical manufacturing processes \cite{BayerTechnologyServicesGMBH2014,Pfizer2015,MIT2016} and on-demand mobile production \cite{GeekWire2018} necessitate the planning of logistics for flexible production and inventory systems that are characterized by resource mobility, interconnectivity, sharing, and decentralization \cite{Marcotte2016IntroducingProduction}. \citet{Malladi2018a} investigate the dynamic mobile production and inventory problem without the option of inventory transshipment under stationary and independent demands and have proposed heuristic approaches to solve the problem.
-A value addition of more than 10\% over in-the-ground production systems was determined for a system of twenty locations. \citet{Worsdorfer2017} present a real options pricing based method of evaluating the value added by mobile containerized production systems.
-Other research that address the operational logistics of mobile facilities can be found in \citep{Halper2011,Qiu2013}.
+Numerous innovative developments in manufacturing, such as containerized production for pharmaceutical manufacturing processes \cite{BayerTechnologyServicesGMBH2014,Pfizer2015,MIT2016} and on-demand mobile production \cite{GeekWire2018} necessitate the planning of logistics for flexible production and inventory systems that are characterized by resource mobility, interconnectivity, sharing, and decentralization \cite{Marcotte2016IntroducingProduction}.
+Malladi\textit{ et al.}~\cite{Malladi2018a} investigate the dynamic mobile production and inventory problem without the option of inventory transshipment under stationary and independent demands and have proposed heuristic approaches to solve the problem.
+A value addition of more than 10\% over in-the-ground production systems was determined for a system of twenty locations.
+W\"{o}rsd\"{o}rfer \textit{et al.}~\cite{Worsdorfer2017} present a real options pricing based method of evaluating the value added by mobile containerized production systems.
+Other research that address the operational logistics of mobile facilities can be found in \cite{Halper2011,Qiu2013}.
 The problem of managing mobile production capacity under deterministic demands may be viewed as a dynamic facility location problem with multiple facilities at the each location that may be opened and closed \cite{ghiani2002, melo2006, jena2015, worsdorfer2017b}.
 However, inventory is generally not managed jointly with capacity allocation in these problems.
 Solving an expanded mixed integer program, which is often the solution approach proposed in literature, will not be tractable under uncertainty and inventory control in tandem.
 Additionally, a mixed integer programming approach may not even be able to incorporate complex demand processes with a large number of potential demand outcomes, such as the one addressed in the current paper.